bmeurant/technical-docs/software-architecture/architectural-principles/cap.md

 ---
 # The CAP Theorem

-The **CAP theorem** is a fundamental principle in distributed computing that states a distributed data system can only guarantee a maximum of two out of the following three properties at the same time:
+The **CAP theorem** is a fundamental [[software-architecture/architectural-principles/|architectural principle]] in distributed computing that states a distributed data system can only guarantee a maximum of two out of the following three properties at the same time:

 - **Consistency (C):** All clients see the same data at the same time, regardless of which node they connect to.
 Every read receives the most recent write.
 This is like a single, unified source of truth for all data.
 - **Availability (A):** Every client request receives a response, without a guarantee that it contains the most recent data.
 The system remains operational and responsive even if some nodes fail.